-The Ohio State University's graduate minor in English offers focused, high-level training in any of the Department of English’s many fields, including creative writing, literary history, folklore, narrative studies, critical theory, popular culture, film, rhetoric, composition, literacy studies, and postcolonial and ethnic studies.
+The Ohio State University's graduate minor in English offers focused, high-level training in any of the Department of English’s many fields, including creative writing, literary history, folklore, narrative studies, critical theory, popular culture, film, writing, rhetoric, literacy studies, and postcolonial and ethnic studies.
 All students in the arts, humanities and social sciences are invited to construct a customized minor that will further their individual academic and professional plans.

 The graduate minor in English offers considerable flexibility with regard to program design and course selection.
 For example, students could take courses that correspond to one of the following tracks:

 - Writing, rhetoric and literacy: Students could take courses in writing, rhetoric and literacy studies, including courses in digital humanities.

 - Folklore: Students could take courses in fieldwork, ethnography and performance studies.